Q42/meteor-ezpublish/README.md

 meteor-ezpublish
 ================

-publish a collection once and let subscibers determine the details
+Publish a collection once and let subscribers determine the details

-example:
+Example:

 	// publish the (entire) Entries collection on the server ezPublish(Entries, { fields: {